BUDGET FRIENDLY WINDOW TREATMENTS FOR A LARGE WINDOW AND IDEAS FOR MAKING A SITTING AREA COZY.

 Let me remind you of what this area looked like before, when we first looked at the house.

 Unfortunately, I was a terrible blogger and didn’t take any photos of what the room looked like after we moved in, before I started the makeover.

 But – here’s how the sitting area looked just a few weeks ago.
-At this point the walls had been painted, the carpet was replaced and we brought in a couple of swivel rockers that we found at HomeGoods.
+At this point the walls had been painted a neutral white, the carpet was replaced and we brought in a couple of swivel rockers that we found at HomeGoods.
 So comfy!
 Unfortunately, I don’t have a link for them, but the brand is Tommy Bahama.